davidmfoley/isolate-react/docusaurus/docs/isolateComponent/api.md

 ### inline(selector)

-Finds all components that match the given [Selector](#selector) and inlines them, incorporating them into the rendered output.
+Finds all elements rendered by the isolated component that match the given [Selector](#selector) and inlines them, incorporating them into the rendered output.
 Allows for testing some or all of the child components rendered by the isolated component together.

+Use the '*' wildcard to inline *all* child elements `inline('*')`.

+Important things to know:

+- Inlining is recursive.
+The same inlining rules are
+- An isolated component remembers all inlined selectors for the duration of its existence.
+If a new element is created that matches any inlined selector, it will also be inlined.

 ## IsolatedComponent: Update props